Three years full-time.

 - Antalis McNaughton Student Designer Of The Year

-We are proud that many of our graduates find jobs with respected graphic design studios in Suffolk, while others have gone on to work at organisations and brands including Government Digital Services, FutureGov, Fat Face Clothing, Penguin Random House, The National Theatre, The British Museum and Select Model Management.
+We are proud that many of our graduates find jobs with respected graphic design studios in Suffolk, while others have gone on to work at national organisations and brands including Government Digital Services, FutureGov, Fat Face Clothing, Penguin Random House, The National Theatre, The British Museum and Select Model Management.

 If you want to run your own business, the degree also equips you with the crucial skills to be a successful freelance designer or to set up your own design practice.
 Alternatively, you can progress to a design-related Masters or initial teacher training.